U.S. flag

 Head circumference below 2 standard deviations below the mean for age and gender.

-Decreased circulating IgG level
+Decreased circulating IgG concentration

 MedGen UID: